-Apple's request for ban on Samsung Galaxy phones and tablets denied by U.S. judge [UPDATED]Alex Wagner - Senior News Editor
+Apple's request for ban on Samsung Galaxy phones and tablets denied by U.S. judge [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Apple and Samsung have become engaged in a legal battle that's involved a number of products and spanned several countries, including our own.
 Way back in April, Apple sued Samsung and asked that several of the South Korean company's Galaxy phones and tablet's be barred from sales here in the U.S. for allegedly copying the iPhone and iPad.
 Today Judge Lucy Koh finally issued a ruling in the battle, denying Apple's request for a preliminary injunction against three Galaxy smartphones and the Galaxy Tab 10.1.
 "It is not clear that an injunction on Samsung's accused devices would prevent Apple from being irreparably harmed," Koh explained.
 As of this writing, neither Apple nor Samsung has commented on the decision.